• Skip to primary navigation

 • If value is HIGH that means water is there and will show message in serial monitor.

-• One second delay is used and so serial monitor does not show too many messages.
+• The program uses a one-second delay so the serial monitor does not display too many messages.

 Circuit Working: